awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-configure-content.md

 ## Add an Application Specification File<a name="tutorials-windows-configure-content-add-appspec-file"></a>

 Next, you will add an application specification file \(AppSpec file\) in addition to the web page and batch script file\.
-The AppSpec file is a [YAML](http://www.yaml.org)\-formatted file used by AWS CodeDeploy to:
+The AppSpec file is a [YAML](http://www.yaml.org)\-formatted file used by CodeDeploy to:
 + Map the source files in your application revision to their destinations on the instance\.
 + Specify scripts to be run on the instance during the deployment\.